 American Eagle, an apparel company, also found success with geofencing marketing.
 It focused on targeting mall locations, which often house American Eagle stores.
 The company also wanted to persuade its competitors’ customers to choose American Eagle.

-By sending notifications with special offers, as well as incentives for trying on clothes, the company accomplished its goals.
+By creating ads with special offers, as well as incentives for trying on clothes, the company accomplished its goals.
 In fact, its in-store sales increased three times over, generating new revenue for the business.

 Want to learn how to start a geofencing marketing strategy?